Meghan K Harding

 What do you attribute your success to?

 I attribute my success to my lifelong love of storytelling and my dedication to helping others communicate with clarity and confidence.
-Whether coaching scientists and executives, managing communications for brands like Tylenol and Neutrogena, or navigating challenging moments like a product recall, I’ve learned that authenticity, teamwork, and continuous professional growth are key to making an impact.
+Whether media coaching scientists and executives, managing communications and strategies for brands like Listerine, Neutrogena, and Tylenol, or navigating challenging moments like a product recall, I’ve learned that authenticity, collaborative teamwork, and continuous professional growth are key to making an impact and earning trust.

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is to stay true to yourself, invest in continuous growth, and lead with empathy—especially in challenging moments.
-Authenticity, adaptability, and ongoing learning have been the keys to building trust, navigating change, and turning high-pressure situations into opportunities for impact.
+Stay true to yourself and challenge yourself, invest in continuous growth, and lead with empathy—especially in challenging moments.
+Authenticity, adaptability, and ongoing learning have been the keys to building trust, navigating change, and turning high-pressure situations into opportunities that drive the best results.

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is to own your voice and your story, embrace challenges that feel intimidating, and define success on your own terms.
-Stay curious, keep learning, and remember that confidence grows with practice and experience.
+Own your voice and your story, embrace challenges that feel intimidating, and define success on your own terms.
+Don't expect anyone to hand you anything, and always work hard no matter what point of your career.
+Stay curious, keep learning, and remember that confidence grows with practice, experience and by listening to the right people.

 What are the biggest challenges or opportunities in your field right now?